japhero/ObsidianMain/Areas/Sat Prep/Math/Geometry and trigonometry.md

 > $$x=\frac{120}{360} \cdot 12\pi=\color{yellow} 4\pi$$
 >

+> [!LESSON]- MAKE LESON

 ## Unit Circle Trig
+In the Sat we will be asked how to convert between

 1. Convert between radians and degrees
 2. Use our knowledge of special right triangles to find radian measures
 3. Identify the sine, cosine, and tangent of common radian measures